argoproj/argo-workflows/docs/quick-start.md

 to give Workflows unique names to help identify specific runs of a Workflow.
 If you submitted this Workflow again, the next Workflow run would have a different name.

-Using the `argo get` command, you can always review details of a Workflow run.
-The output for the command below will be the same as the information shown as when you submitted the Workflow:
+Using the `argo get` command, you can always review the details of a Workflow run.
+The output for the command below will be the same as the information shown when you submitted the Workflow:

 ```bash
 argo get -n argo @latest
 ```

-The `@latest` argument to the CLI is a short cut to view the latest Workflow run that was executed.
+The `@latest` argument to the CLI is a shortcut to view the latest Workflow run that was executed.

 You can also observe the logs of the Workflow run by running the following: